Questions and Answers about Amherst Computing

 Learn more about printing at Amherst.

-Note: We do not allow use of wireless printers on our network.
+Note: We do not allow wireless printers on our network.
 If you bring a wireless printer to campus, you must bring a USB cable so you can use it in wired mode.

 Amherst College will not fix your computer hardware.
-To protect your computer hardware, we recommend you buy a computer with a manufacturer's warranty of three or four years.
+To protect your computer hardware, we recommend you buy a computer with a manufacturer's warranty of at least three years.
 For best service, you'll want an on-site warranty for desktop computers; a depot/off-site warranty is fine for laptops.
-If your computer is out of warranty, there are several computer repair shops in the area for both Windows computers and Macintoshes that the IT Department can recommend.
+There are several computer repair shops in the area for both Windows computers and Macintoshes that the IT Department can recommend.

-What if I accidentally destroy my laptop/smartphone/mobile device?Most manufacturers offer accidental damage protection for laptops and mobile devices at an additional charge.
-It is often a good idea to get the damage protection because accidents happen.
-Accidental damage protection covers problems in almost any circumstance (dropping the computer, falling off a bike and smashing the computer/device, soda spilled on the keyboard, screen impaled by a pen, phone dropped into water ...).
+What if I accidentally destroy my laptop/smartphone/mobile device?Most manufacturers offer accidental damage protection for laptops, phones, and mobile devices such as tablets at an additional charge.
+We strongly recommend purchasing this protection because accidents happen.
+Accidental damage protection covers problems in almost any circumstance (dropping the computer, falling off a bike and smashing the computer or device, soda spilled on a keyboard, screen impaled by a pen, phone dropped into water, tablet stepped on ...).

 What about the MacOS?